All you need to know about home insurance

 Selecting the right home insurance policy

 MoneySupermarket wants to help you get the best quote for your home insurance.
 But we need to know something about your property before we can start the search.
 For example, roughly when it was built, whether you live close to any tall trees or water and the type of alarm and locks in your home.
 You will also need to give a sum insured for both buildings and contents.
-Both our home insurance calculator and contents calculator can help with this.

 We can find competitive quotes for basic cover.
 But if you would like to add accidental damage and insurance for personal possessions, you simply click the relevant boxes.